AFOOT03939/MHFreedom-HD-pack/README.md

-MHFREEDOM 1 HD pack with Esrgan
-Work in US and EU ver
+MHFREEDOM 1 HD pack with Esrgan, Work in US and EU ver